66 Worked Examples: Internal Flows

 Worked Example #5

-Write some MATLAB code to calculate the friction factor from the Colebrook-White equation.
+Write MATLAB code to calculate the friction factor from the Colebrook-White equation.

 % D: Pipe diameter